knative/community/elections/2021-SC/README.md

 Employer diversity is encouraged, and thus maximal representation will be enforced as spelled out in the [SC Election Charter].

-All data for Elekto is stored on a pair of GCP instances operated by Josh Berkus and Manish Sahani, and is not shared with third parties.
-Individual ballot data is encrypted, and not retrievable by anyone except in aggregate form.
+Elekto is being run on an OpenShift instance operated by Red Hat's Open Source Practice Office.
+Individual ballot data is encrypted, and not retrievable by anyone except the voter, or in aggregate form.

 ### Decision